-The 2013 Range Rover Evoque has a 2.0-liter, turbocharged, four-cylinder engine that makes 240 horsepower, a six-speed automatic transmission and standard all-wheel drive.
+The 2013 Range Rover Evoque has a turbocharged 2.0-liter four-cylinder engine that makes 240 horsepower.
+A six-speed automatic transmission and all-wheel drive are standard.
 According to the EPA, the Range Rover Evoque averages 20/28 mpg city/highway, which is good for a luxury compact SUV with standard all-wheel drive.

 - "Under the Evoque's hood sits a 2.0-liter direct-injection turbocharged 4-cylinder engine that provides good power, impressive running smoothness and virtually no throttle lag." -- Kelley Blue Book